eggheadio/eggheadio-course-notes/up-and-running-with-svelte-3/notes/6-declare-and-pass-in-properties-to-a-svelte-3-component.md

 [Video Link](https://egghead.io/lessons/svelte-declare-and-pass-in-properties-to-a-svelte-3-component?pl=getting-started-with-svelte-3-05a8541a)

-- Now our app displays a user info component that we&rsquo;re importing from `UserInfo.svelte`
+- Now our app displays a user info component that we're importing from `UserInfo.svelte`

 ```html
 <script>